Welcome to Mercury

 Mercury is a very cratered planet, being very similar to Earth's Moon in appearance.
 Craters are caused by rocks, called meteorites, crashing into the surface of the planet over billions of years.
 Mercury lacks almost any atmopshere, and is thought to be geologically inactive which means that no volcanoes or quakes take place on the planet to cause its appearance to change over time.

 Something unusual about Mercury, especially considering how close it is to the Sun and how hot it can get, is that there may be frozen water on its surface.
-Mercury is the least tilted of any of the planets in the Solar System, which means that its north and south poles don't receive direct sunlight, and the bottom of some of its deepest craters never do as the crater walls shadow them.
+Some of its deepest craters are in permanent darkness, shadowed from heat and light by the crater walls.
+The means that water inside them is never able to melt or evaporate, so has remained there for millions of years.
 But how did it get there?
-More than likely it was delivered to Mercury on board comets, asteroids or meteoroids travelling around the Solar System and smashing into the planet and releasing their watery contents, leaving it there to freeze and remain for eternity.
+More than likely it was delivered to Mercury on board comets, asteroids or meteoroids travelling around the Solar System and smashing into the planet, releasing their watery contents and leaving it there to freeze and remain for eternity.

 All of the inner planets are made up of a core, a mantle and a crust.
 The core is the centre of the planet.
-The mantle is a mostly rocky area below the crust and the crust is like the shell of a planet.
-Most of Earth's crust is covered by water, making the oceans, with thicker parts of crust forming the continents that make land.
+The mantle is a mostly rocky area below the crust and the crust is the outer shell of a planet.
 Earth's core is made up of a solid iron inner core surrounded by a liquid iron and nickel outer core.
 The churning movement of the outer core is what causes Earth to have a magnetic field.
 Mercury also has a magnetic field, something that scientists once thought unlikely due to its small size.
 However, it appears that Mercury's core is surprisingly large when compared to the planet, making up 42% of its volume.
 Earth's core makes up 17% of its volume.
 The large size of its core also suggests that Mercury may once have been a much larger planet.
 Did something collide with it to blast away most of the planet around its core?

 Mercury is one of only two planets in the Solar System not to have a moon.
 The other moonless planet is Venus.
 Mercury might not have a moon simply because it is too close to the Sun.
 Moons are thought to exist for three reasons.
-They are either asteroids captured by the gravity of a planet, which is likely how Mars came to have Phobos and Deimos as moons.
-Or they formed in a disc of material around a planet, which is likely how the outer planets got most of their moons.
-Or they formed from a collision with another object.
-It is thought that Earth's Moon formed when something collided with an early Earth, and its Moon is actually part of what was once Earth.
+They are either asteroids captured by the gravity of a planet, or they form in a disc of material like rocks and dust around a planet, or they form from a collision with another object.
 If any of these things happened with Mercury, it's more than likely that the Sun would have absorbed anything that could have become a moon.